jsoref/ovs/Documentation/intro/install/windows.rst

 .. tip::

-   One of the common issues with creating a Windows service is with mungled paths.
+   One of the common issues with creating a Windows service is with mangled paths.
 You can make sure that the correct path has been registered with the Windows services manager by running: